Ottawa BlackJacks hope ex-NBA talent will lead way to 2022 CEBL championship

 The Eyes That Bind: Non-verbal communication in the age of COVID-19

-A woman who wears a Niqab, a deaf man, an actor,a psychotherapist and a researcherweigh in on communicating with concealed faces.
+A woman who wears a Niqab, a man who’s deaf, an actor,a psychotherapist and a researcherweigh in on communicating with concealed faces.
 Have you ever heard of a Duchenne smile?
-While an ordinary smile might be bound to the mouth, the Duchenne goes beyond, incorporating other parts of the face to…
+While an ordinary smile might be bound to the mouth, the Duchenne goes beyond, incorporating other parts of the face to great effect.
+“It’s the difference between somebody who smiles,…

 ‘Insurmountable’ odds: Canada loses bid for seat on UN Security Council to Ireland, Norway